alexeiksefteris/RegenTech-Emerging-Technologies/RegenTech_Organizational_Response_Strategy.md

 - **Operational Efficiency**: Automation and AI can significantly improve the efficiency of our operations.
 - **Market Expansion**: Remote learning and VR can help RegenTech reach a broader audience and potentially enter new markets.
-- **Enhanced Decision Making**: Data analytics and cloud computing can help to provide real-time insights, and lead to better decision-making.
+- **Enhanced Decision-Making**: Data analytics and cloud computing can help to provide real-time insights, and lead to better decision-making.

 ## Changes to Existing Technologies and Practices